-ALUMINUM WHEELS AND COVERS
+ALUMINUM WHEELS AND WHEEL COVERS

-Aluminum wheel rims or covers are coated with a clearcoat paint finish.
+Aluminum wheels and wheel covers are coated with a clearcoat paint finish.
 In order to maintain their shine:

-- Clean with Motorcraft Wheel and Tire Cleaner (ZC-37-A), which is available from your dealer. - Never apply any cleaning chemical to hot or warm wheel rims or covers. - Some automatic car washes may cause damage to the finish on your wheel rims or covers.
-Chemical-strength cleaners, or cleaning chemicals, in combination with brush agitation to remove brake dust and dirt, could wear away the clearcoat finish over time. - Do not use hydrofluoric acid-based or high caustic-based wheel cleaners, steel wool, fuels or strong household detergent. - To remove tar and grease, use Ford Extra Strength Tar and Road Oil Removal (B7A-19520-AA), available from your dealer.
+- Clean weekly with Motorcraft Wheel and Tire Cleaner (ZC-37-A), which is available from your dealer.
+Heavy dirt and brake dust accumulation may require agitation with a sponge.
+Rinse thoroughly with a strong stream of water. - Never apply any cleaning chemical to hot or warm wheel rims or covers. - Some automatic car washes may cause damage to the finish on your wheel rims or covers.
+Chemical-strength cleaners, or cleaning chemicals, in combination with brush agitation to remove brake dust and dirt, could wear away the clearcoat finish over time. - Do not use hydrofluoric acid-based or high caustic-based wheel cleaners, steel wool, fuels or strong household detergent. - To remove tar and grease, use Motorcraft Bug and Tar Remover (ZC-42), available from your dealer.